 Leaving the tour and without Harrie and her map reading skills, we were overwhelmed by how confusing the streets of Prague are.
 They are beautiful, yes, but even looking at a map of Prague centre is confusing they twist and turn and loop in such a confusing manner.
 We eventually made it back with just enough time to get ready for the bar crawl for Vicky’s birthday.
 Trying to coordinate showers had been an issue with four people, with five it was a timely mission, some days we would be rational determining whose hair took the longest to wash, some days it was whoever was the least tired, some days we have a numbered system.

 While many of the bars were like their own mini club, our final destination was a disappointment.
-The club was huge with 5 floors and it’s own ice bar.
-On a Monday night, it was relatively empty, the only floor that was busy was full of extremely creepy guys that just stared at any girl in the room.
-The main amusement was when beth slipped and went skidding down the entire staircase and got caught by a large group of guys at the bottom.
+The club was massive with five floors, and it’s own ice bar.
+On a Monday night, it was relatively empty; the only floor that was busy was full of extremely creepy guys that just stared at any girl in the room.
+The main amusement was when Beth slipped and went skidding down the entire staircase and got caught by a large group of keen guys at the bottom, who looked like their dreams had just come true.
 So after a few hours, we followed the river to find our way to back to the hostel.